 The family reported saving 30% – 35% on their energy costs as a result of this upgrade as well as additional savings in their electrical usage.
 In addition, the system was eligible for a tax credit of 30% of the installed cost (up to $1,500) and a $400 rebate from their Gas Company.

-A bonus feature of the American Standard Freedom 95 is that is that we can easily link it to an air conditioning system by adding a coil to the existing furnace and an outdoor condenser, providing cool air in the summer months.
+A bonus feature of this gas furnace is that we can easily link it to an air conditioning system by adding a coil to the existing furnace and an outdoor condenser, providing cool air in the summer months.